Prof. Krishna Kant Agarwal | Faculty Profile | IIT Delhi Abu Dhabi

 Before joining IIT Delhi in 2018, Dr. Agarwal spent over eight years in industry with General Electric (GE) and Siemens, contributing to the design and development of gas turbine combustors, combustion dynamics modeling, and emissions reduction.
 His work has led to multiple patents, high-impact journal publications, and recognition, including the GE Young Engineer Award (2014) and several internal awards.

-At IIT Delhi, he has successfully led sponsored research projects, supervised Ph.D., M. Tech., and B.Tech. students, and actively contributed to teaching and academic program development, including initiatives at IIT Delhi - Abu Dhabi.
+At IIT Delhi, he has successfully led sponsored research projects, supervised Doctor of Philosophy (Ph.D.), Master of Technology (M. Tech.), and Bachelor of Technology (B. Tech.) students, and actively contributed to teaching and academic program development, including initiatives at IIT Delhi - Abu Dhabi.

 Recent Publications